+Are you shooting home movies of your family, or are you pursuing a more professional path?
 Today, even very inexpensive cameras shoot great HD-quality video, but the built-in microphone may not be enough if you are creating more professional work.

 What is my budget?

 How much camera can you afford?
 Don’t forget to include any additional items that you’ll need such as memory cards, external audio equipment like a shotgun microphone or a wireless microphone kit.
 The good news is that cameras are getting progressively better and cheaper every year.

 Tape or Tapeless?

 Today’s camera market is becoming more and more dominated by tapeless technology (internal hard drives and flash memory cards), but tape cameras are still around.
 If you go with a tapeless camera, you’ll need a place to store your footage to make more room on the internal hard drive or to re-use the memory card.
 If you go with a tape camera, you won’t have to ‘back up’ the video, since you have the tape, but you’ll still need to keep and store the tapes.

 Here’s a list of a few cameras that we like, in three different price ranges, but we always encourage anyone who is in the market for a new camera to take advantage of the exhaustive resources and user reviews on the web.

-Tapeless: Sony HDR-CX190 High Definition Handycam Camcorder
+Tapeless: Sony HDR-CX580V High Definition Camcorder – Buy here

-Tape (Mini-DV): Canon Vixia HV40 High Definition Camcorder
+Tape (Mini-DV): Canon Vixia HV40 High Definition Camcorder – Buy here

 - HDV/DV recording